baumstern/vd2hc/README.md

-# vd2hc Library
+# vd2hc

-The `vd2hc` library provides functionality to fetch Impact Reports from VoiceDeck's CMS and transform them into Hypercert data types suitable for use with the Hypercerts protocol.
+`vd2hc` is designed to interact with VoiceDeck's CMS and transform them into `HypercertMetadata`.
+It includes two primary functions:

+- `fetchReports`: Retrieves all reports stored in VoiceDeck CMS.
+- `transformToHypercertData`: Takes a `Report` object, as defined in `src/types/report.ts`, and converts it into a [`HypercertMetadata`](https://hypercerts.org/docs/developer/api/sdk/interfaces/HypercertMetadata) object compatible with the Hypercerts.

 ## Installation